amsify42/codeigniter-model-extension/README.md

 As you can see, one more array is attached with name **books** to every row.

 ### 2. Attaching single row
-For, attaching directly a single row to key, you can pass **single** as true like this
+For attaching directly a single row to key, you can pass **single** as true like this

 #### e) single 	- If passed as true, single row will be attached